 In celebration of Youth Arts Month, the Arts Council features a youth art exhibition each year for the entire month of March.
 The exhibition features the work of youth ages preschool through twelfth grades and also highlights the work of our Young Creatives billboard artists.

 13 years ago, Paul moved from his formal training as a painter into the role of Tattooist, all the while fine tuning his illustration skills and focusing on mixed media pieces containing crosshatch and stipple techniques.
 No surface or instrument is off limits while creating and the subject matter of his art ranges from purely aesthetic to issues from the political and social justice realms.

 Anita has been interested in the human form since she first saw Michelangelo's sketches in 1968.
 In college her minor was Anatomy with a bachelors in Science.
 She loves getting to know people and their stories, so it seemed natural for her greatest interest to be painting people's portraits.
 The majority of her work is watercolor portraits.
 She also works in oil and encaustic paintings.

 Lisa’s work is shaped by her deep belief that all beings are precious and that we all deserve to live in a beautiful world.
 Her paintings combine landscapes, flowers, and abstract inspiration with a bit of magical realism.
 Lisa also helps others make their own feelings, stories, and magic visible in her creative workshops.

-In conjunction with Michigan State University's Global Festival, which takes place on November 10, 2019, we will feature the artworks of our Greater Lansing area immigrant, refugee and global-student population, with the goal of highlighting the artists and presenting their global/cultural perspective to the region.
+In conjunction with Michigan State University's Global Festival, which takes place each year in November, the Arts Council features the artworks of our Greater Lansing area immigrant, refugee and global-student population, with the goal of highlighting the artists and presenting their global/cultural perspective to the region.
+(Image: (R) by rockerthedragon)